Tulsa, Oklahoma: Government

 A mayor-council government has been in place in Tulsa since 1989, when the city converted from a city commission government deemed wasteful and less efficient.
 Since the change, Tulsa mayors have been given more power in accordance with a strong mayoral system and have greater control of a more consolidated array of governmental branches.
 Plurality voting is used to elect mayors, who serve a term in office of four years.
-The present mayor of Tulsa is Republican G. T. Bynum, who won the 2016 mayoral election and took office on December 5, 2016.
-Another Tulsa political figure, Jim Inhofe, who now represents Oklahoma in the United States Senate, served as the mayor of Tulsa early in his political career.
+The present mayor of Tulsa is Democrat Monroe Nichols, who won the 2024 mayoral election and took office on December 2, 2024.
+Another Tulsa political figure, Jim Inhofe, who represented Oklahoma in the United States Senate for 30 years, served as the mayor of Tulsa early in his political career.

 A city councilor from each of the city's nine council districts is elected every two years, each serving a term of two years.
 Councilors are elected from their own respective districts based on a plurality voting system, and serve on the Tulsa City Council.
 As a whole, the council acts as the legislative body of the city government, which aims to pass laws, approve the city budget, and manage efficiency in the city government.
 In accordance with the mayor-council form of government, the Tulsa City Council and the office of the Mayor coordinate in city government operations.
 A third body of the government, the city auditor, is elected independently of the city council and mayor to ensure that the auditor can act in an objective manner.
 The auditor is elected for a term of two years.
 Phil Wood, a Democrat, held the position for 21 years before being defeated by Republican Preston Doerflinger in the 2009 election.
 The city serves as the seat of county government for Tulsa County, and lies mostly within Oklahoma's 1st congressional district, with its far northwestern areas in southern Osage County in Oklahoma's 3rd congressional district.
 Municipal and state laws are enforced in Tulsa by the Tulsa Police Department, an organization of 781 officers as of 2012.